truenas/documentation/static/includes/CORETopMenu.md

 {{< /expand >}}
 <span class="iconify" data-icon="ic:baseline-computer"></span> **API Keys** opens the **API Keys** screen where you can create or view API keys on the system.
 Click **Add** to create a new API key.
 Click **Docs** to open the API documentation for the current release.

-<span class="iconify" data-icon="mdi:information-outline"></span> **About** opens the TrueNAS CORE looking for help widget.
-This same widget is available on the system **Dashboard**, and provides links to the TrueNAS Documentation, community forum, TrueNAS CORE Enterprise web sites.
+<span class="iconify" data-icon="mdi:information-outline"></span> **About** opens the TrueNAS looking for help widget.
+This same widget is available on the system **Dashboard**, and provides links to the TrueNAS Documentation, community forum, and TrueNAS Enterprise web sites.

 ### Power